Music Appreciation

 Beautiful Feet Books Music Appreciation

-Beautiful Feet Book’s Music Appreciation course is designed for students in grades two through twelve.
-It should take two years to complete the course’s 54 lessons, using one lesson per week.
-The author, Rebecca Manor, recommends spending a week on each lesson so that students have opportunities to listen to each composer’s works several times and become familiar with them.
+Beautiful Feet Book’s Music Appreciation course for grades two through twelve should take two years to complete.
+The author, Rebecca Manor, recommends spending a week on each of the 54 lessons so students can listen to each composer’s works several times and become familiar with them.

 The course explores music from ancient to modern times, bringing in elements from history, religion, science, and other areas.
 While early music was often composed for religious purposes, this is not a religious book.
 Religion is discussed objectively as are other philosophical influences.